This page contains an overview of the various feature gates an administrator can specify on different Kubernetes components.

 DynamicKubeletConfig: Enable the dynamic configuration of kubelet.
 See Reconfigure kubelet.

 DynamicProvisioningScheduling: Extend the default scheduler to be aware of volume topology and handle PV provisioning.
-This feature is superceded by the
+This feature is superseded by the

 VolumeSchedulingfeature completely in v1.12.